Lennix/HappyAuction/readme.txt

   everything HappyAuction needs to operate.
 - Do not use Video/Letterbox option
 - Performance depends on your FPS
-- HappyAuction has not been tested with RMAH.
+- HappyAuction has not been tested with RMAH but should work.
-- Can operate while you do other things so long as the left filter side of the screen remains uncovered (if you are using a bot that uses filters).
-  CTRL-F12 is a global hotkey that can be called any time.

 SECURITY